-Are there any restrictive covenants that prohibit placement of a manufactured home on the land?
+Are there any restrictive covenants prohibiting placement of a manufactured home on the land?

-Is water, sewer/septic, electricity, phone, cable and irrigation water available on this land?
+Is water, sewer/septic, electricity, phone, cable and irrigation water available?

 Is there a sewer system, or can a septic system be installed?
 Is the site prepared?

-Can a manufactured home be delivered to this piece of land?
+Can you have a mobile home delivered to this piece of land?

-A. Delivery.
-Make sure your written contract with the dealer states that the dealer will arrange for a moving company to transport your home to your home site and at what cost.
-When the home is delivered, check for damage to the home as soon as possible, and report any problems immediately and in writing.
+Delivery.
+Make sure your written contract with the dealer requires the dealer to arrange for the transportation of your home to your home site and at what cost.
+Check for any damage to the home as soon as possible after delivery.
+Report any problems immediately, in writing.

-B. A Certified Installer is required for setting up a manufactured home.
+You need a Certified Installer to set up the home.
 Homeowners may install their own homes.
-However, this is strongly discouraged.
+We strongly discourage this.
 Usually, the dealer will install your home or contract with a professional installation crew to do the work.
-Make sure your contract includes installation, including how much it will cost you.
+Make sure your contract includes installation, including the cost to you.

-C. After your home is installed, the law requires that you and the dealer conduct a "walk-through."
-During the "walk through" you and the dealer go through the home together and test all systems for proper operation, and you should note any cosmetic or other visible defects.
-You should have your contract with you during the walk-through to make sure that you received everything you paid for.
-Make sure that any problems or flaws with the home are written down on the checklist before you sign it.
+After you install your home, the law requires you and the dealer to do a "walk-through."
+You and the dealer go through the home together and test all systems for proper operation.
+You should note any cosmetic or other visible defects.
+Have your contract with you during the walk-through.
+Make sure you got everything you paid for.
+Write down any problems or flaws with the home on the checklist before you sign it.
 Do not rely on oral promises.
-If there are serious problems with the home, you may be able to refuse to take possession of the home at this time, and get your money back.
-You may want to consult an attorney about this step, because the dealer or financing company may insist on enforcing the contract.
+If there are serious problems, you may be able to refuse to take the home at this time, and get your money back.
+Talk to a lawyer.
+The dealer or financing company may insist on enforcing the contract.

-Yes, but you will need a permit to do so.
-Contact the Department of Labor and Industries to get a permit application.
+Yes, but you need a permit.
+Get a permit application from the Department of Labor and Industries.

 Yes, but it will cost you.
-If you own an older home (pre-1976), you may need to make costly improvements to the home before the city or county will issue a permit allowing you to move it.
-Transportation permits will be needed to move the home on public roads.
-Depending on whether the home will be driven on city, county or state roads, or all three, permission must be given by the city, county or State Department of Transportation.
+If you own an older home (pre-1976), you may have to make costly improvements to the home before the city or county will give you a permit to move it.
+You will also need transportation permits to move the home on public roads.
+Depending on whether you will have it driven on city, county or state roads, or all three, you will need permission from the city, county or State Department of Transportation.

-File a complaint with one or more of the following appropriate agencies and ask them to help you get the repairs performed:
+File a complaint with one or more of the following appropriate agencies.
+Ask them to help you get the repairs done:

 Department of Licensing